jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 WHERE title LIKE '%dairy cow%'
 ```

-Result Summary:
+Summary of findings:

 * The full-text index provides a 2X to 80X speedup for queries that return zero
   or very few matching rows.
-* The crossover point is around 0.04% of the total rows.
-When queries return more
+* When queries return more rows, a full table scan is better.
+The crossover point
-  rows it is slower to use the full-text index, while a full table scan is faster.
+  is ~0.04% of the total rows.
-* The Parquet file size increases by 80% when embedding the full-text index for
+* The Parquet file size increases by 80% when we index a single text column with
-  a single text column with an average length of 42.
+  an average length of 42 (3 - 13 words).
 * The geometric mean of speedup across all 36 benchmark queries is 1.90X.

 [Embedding User-Defined Indexes in Apache Parquet Files]: https://datafusion.apache.org/blog/2025/07/14/user-defined-parquet-indexes/